-Please email Amber Cardale, the Engagement Advisor for Waikato Management School.
+Please send an email with your project details to: Amber Cardale, Engagement and Alumni Advisor for Waikato Management School.

 Amber can discuss your WIL project with you and try to match a student to your specific needs.

 amber.cardale@waikato.ac.nz